parj/createk8syaml-maven-plugin/README.md

                 </executions>
             </plugin>
 ```
-and if you are using one of the plugins to create the docker image,
+and if you are using one of the plugins to create the docker image, the below example is for [jib](https://github.com/GoogleContainerTools/jib).

 ```xml
             <plugin>